-Rob joined the Easterseals Florida team in April, 2005 as the Executive Director of Monroe County operations.
-Currently, as the Chief Operations Officer, Rob oversees a variety of functions including: Early Steps contract, Managed Care contracting, Risk Management, Strategic Planning, Facility Maintenance and Contract compliance.
+Rob Porcaro joined the Easterseals Florida team in April 2005 as the Executive Director of Monroe County operations.
+Currently, as the Chief Operations Officer, Rob oversees a variety of functions including: Early Steps contract, Managed Care contracting, Risk Management, Strategic Planning, Facility Maintenance, and Contract compliance.

 After receiving his Bachelor’s degree from the New York Institute of Technology, Rob pursued a career in healthcare.
 He worked with Blue Cross & Blue Shield, Cigna, and various hospital systems and multi-specialty physician groups.
 He applied his knowledge of the healthcare industry to the non-profit sector, in an effort to further the mission of Easterseals.
 Rob currently resides in Palm Beach County and is actively pursuing additional credentials in the field of training.

 Rikesha Blake is the Chief Financial Officer of Easterseals Florida.
 As CFO, Rikesha is responsible for all the organization's financial functions including accounting, audit, the development and management of budgets, tax reporting, and insurance administration.
 She joined Easterseals Florida in 2012 and has over 13 years of nonprofit accounting experience.
 Before she was named CFO, Rikesha was VP of Accounting where she oversaw the organization's financial reporting, accounts receivable & payable process, managed the general ledger, cash management, and the preparation of financial statements.
 As the most recent Corporate Compliance Officer, Rikesha is committed to maintaining the high level of integrity and transparency for which Easterseals Florida is known.

 Rikesha also serves on the Easterseals Florida State Board of Directors as staff liaison to the Audit, Endowment, and Fiscal Committees.